tomz3302/collaborative-rag-platform/API.md

 - Creates a new conversational branch from a specific message
 - Useful for exploring alternative explanations or "what-if" scenarios
 - The branch inherits context from the parent message's conversation path
+- Uses authenticated user's ID automatically

 ---

 ## Document APIs

 ### GET /api/documents
-Retrieve a list of all documents or documents for a specific space.
+Retrieve a list of all documents for a specific space.

 **Endpoint:** `GET /api/documents`

 **Auth Required:** Yes (Bearer token)

 **Query Parameters:**
-- `space_id` (int, optional): Filter documents by space ID
+- `space_id` (int, optional, default: 1): Filter documents by space ID

 **Success Response (200):**
 ```json